mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 **Katagiri**: Oh, I see.

-**Person 8**: Salvation would imply the meaning of helping all of sentient beings escape [suffering](glossary#suffering), avoid suffering.
+**Person**: Salvation would imply the meaning of helping all sentient beings escape [suffering](glossary#suffering), avoid suffering.

-**Katagiri**: Would you say once more?
+**Katagiri**: Would you say that once more?
 Salvation is what?

 **Person 8**: The saving or the rescuing of sentient beings from suffering.

 **Katagiri**: Oh, I see.

-But, at that time, how do you feel, directly?
-Say that.
+But, at that time, how do you feel, directly, from that?
 That is the point.
 I’m not talking about ideal salvation, but salvation which you can feel directly, you can touch directly.
 Salvation.
-When you understand salvation as saving all sentient beings from the self, from suffering, at that time, how do you feel or touch yourself and all sentient beings?
-Directly.
+When you understand salvation as saving all sentient beings from suffering, at that time, how do you feel or touch yourself and all sentient beings, directly?
 How?
 This is what I want to say to you.
 Is that okay?
-It’s not idea of salvation.
+It’s not an idea of salvation.
 That’s what I want to ask you.

 **Person**: Peace.

 **Katagiri**: Peace!
 That’s it.
 If you use the usual term: peace.
-Peace is very popular.
+But peace is very popular.
 The more something is popular, the more people misunderstand it.
-But if something is not popular, then more people be really be careful to understand it.
-Do you understand?
+But if something is not popular, then people are more careful to understand it.
 This is the human world. *[He chuckles.]*

 So Buddhism is not popular now; that’s why you really struggle, paying attention what Buddhism is, what your life is.
-Being free from existing philosophy, psychology, religion, Western culture - you really pay attention carefully.
-But in the future, probably Buddhism could be popular in United States.
+Being free from existing philosophy, psychology, religion, Western culture – you really pay attention carefully.
+But in the future, probably Buddhism could be popular in the United States.
 At that time, I don’t know, it could be good for you, or not.
 I bet you, anyway. *[Laughter.]* You could see the many people who misunderstand it.

 #### 18:50

-So, peace - of course, strictly speaking, term peace is different from ‘salvation’, terminologically.
-But I think spirit of peace, spirit of salvation, spirit of harmony...
-So I use always two terms, peace and harmony.
-Peace is where there’s still(ness).
+Of course, strictly speaking, the term *peace* is different from *salvation*, terminologically.
+But I think the spirit of peace, the spirit of salvation, or the spirit of harmony...
+I always use two terms, peace and harmony.
+Peace is where there’s stillness.
 Harmony is really including all, and then, a little bit dynamical.
 That’s my feel.
 So, salvation...
 Is that alright?
-Is there anyone...?

-**Person**: It seems to me that the word liberation or 'free' is part of it.
+**Person**: It seems to me that the word *liberation* or *free* is part of it.

 **Katagiri**: Yes.
 Yes, that's right.

-**Person**: And that includes the idea of salvation, in all the senses too.
+**Person**: And that includes the idea of salvation, in all the senses, too.

 **Katagiri**: Right.
-Salvation is...
 Let me say like this.
-Salvation is your total picture...
-Excuse me.
-Wisdom...
-Salvation means that all the picture of your life must be liberated from anything.
+[With wisdom,] salvation means that the overall picture of your life must be liberated from... *anything*.
 This is one point.

-Second point, that such a salvation is not something limited by any idea, any sciences, anything, but it is something alive, peacefully, harmoniously, from which you can take a deep, slow, long breath.
-In other words, relief.
+The second point is that such a salvation is not something limited by any idea, any sciences, anything, but it is something alive – peacefully, harmoniously – from which you can take a deep, slow, long breath.
+In other words, *relief*.
 Very deep relief there.

 Do you understand?
 Is that okay?

-#### 21:15

-So, salvation is, you must be... not must be, you *are*, liberated.
-Not in the future, not in the past moment.
-Right now, you are liberated.
-Total picture of your life is liberated, right now.
-And then, this is not something idealistical, but it is something alive, day by day, from moment to moment.
+So, salvation is [that] you must be... not *must be*, you *are* liberated.
+Not in the future, not in the past moment: right now, right here, you are liberated.
+The total picture of your life is liberated, right now.
+And then, this is not something *idealistical*, but it is something *alive*, day by day, from moment to moment.
 This is called peace or harmony.

-In other words, salvation is - what?
+In other words, salvation is – what?
 Finally salvation is what?
 How can you manifest salvation?
 How can you practice salvation?

 **Person**: Celebration.